Zhukn1/JVFloatLabeledTextField/README.md

 [![Pod Platform](http://img.shields.io/cocoapods/p/JVFloatLabeledTextField.svg)](http://cocoadocs.org/docsets/JVFloatLabeledTextField/)
 [![Pod License](http://img.shields.io/cocoapods/l/JVFloatLabeledTextField.svg)](http://jaredverdi.mit-license.org)

+###This subclass provides support for an underline view that can act as a separator between multiple copies of `JVFloatLabeledTextField`.
+It has two properties `underlineHight` and `underlineColor`.
+Can be enabled like this: `hasUnderline = YES`

 `JVFloatLabeledTextField` is the first implementation a UX pattern that has come to be known the **"Float Label Pattern"**.

 Due to space constraints on mobile devices, it is common to rely solely on placeholders as a means to label fields.